sentinel-hub/pin-library/Volcanoes/README.md

 [Import](https://apps.sentinel-hub.com/eo-browser/?sharedPinsListId=7db11184-de21-4647-8a6d-4871b5044ce8){:target="_blank"} pins directly into EO Browser or [download](Volcanoes.json){:target="_blank"} the json for a later import into [EO Browser](https://apps.sentinel-hub.com/eo-browser/?zoom=10&lat=41.9&lng=12.5&themeId=DEFAULT-THEME){:target="_blank"}.

-Here will be a short description of the dataset.
+Following is a set of pins which are all connected to the topic Volcanoes.
+Each pin contains a brief description of what is displayed by the pin and a preview image linked to a high-resolution print on flickr.

 ## Included pins